turingschool-examples/intro-to-responsive/README.md

 - added a 25px margin to the bottom so the contents of our page don't crowd our nav bar
 - centered all the content.

 Since our ``header`` tag wraps our ``nav`` tag, we don't have to write as many styles here.
-We've added top padding to vertically center the link, and added a ``:hover`` suedo element that changes the text color to white so our users can tell when they move their cursor over it that it's clickable.
+We've added top padding to vertically center the link, and added a ``:hover`` psuedo element that changes the text color to white so our users can tell when they move their cursor over it that it's clickable.
 And with that, our header navigation is good to go!

 On to our body content!